CognitiveProgrammer/CplusPlus_SmartPointer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 ```
 ### 1.2 shared_ptr : *No need to clear memory explicitly*

 *The main advantage of shared pointers are that, we should not worry about calling delete or cleaning the memory in explicit manner.
-The shared point will take care of it once it goes out of scope*
+The shared pointer will take care of it once it goes out of scope*

 *here is the example of using the shared pointer with built in type* **int**